 - 200 g Butter softened, unsalted

 - 400 g Icing sugar

-Warm up the 150ml of milk until it is hot but not boiling, take it off the heat and pour it into a mug.
-Add the chai spiced tea bags and leave to brew for 10 minutes.
+- To make the chai tea infused milk, warm up the milk until it is hot but not boiling, take it off the heat and add the chai spiced tea bags.
+Leave to brew for 10-15 minutes.
 Before removing them, squeeze them out as much as possible

-Divide the mixture between 12 cupcake liners in a muffin tin and bake them on 180C/160C Fan/350F/Gas Mark 4 for 20-25 minutes until they are golden on top and a skewer inserted into the middle of a cupcake comes out clean.
+- Divide the mixture the cupcake cases and bake for 20-25 minutes until they are golden on top and a thin skewer inserted into the middle of a cupcake comes out clean.
 Let them cool completely on a wire rack

 - Make the icing by mixing together the butter, icing sugar, cinnamon, ground cloves, cardamom and tea infused milk.
 For best results use an electric whisk.
 If the buttercream is too stiff you can add a little more milk

 - Pipe the buttercream onto each cupcake using a piping bag fitted with your chosen nozzle.
 Or spread on with a spoon